UseDataKit/SDK/README.md

     ```php
     do_action( 'datakit/dataview/register', $dataview );
     ```
 4. Show off your DataView!
-You can use the `[datakit id="my-dataview"]` shortcode to display your DataView anywhere.
+You can use the `[dataview id="my-dataview"]` shortcode to display your DataView anywhere.

 ## Learn More